 The history of cookbooks, particularly changes in recipe formats in English-language cookbooks over time, and their influences on how we cook.

 I can also speak on other areas of book history and culinary history!

 To book a talk, please contact me here

 If you’d like a dynamic, creative event, I will work with you to provide the experience you’re looking for, whether a meal, a demonstration, or even an arts and crafts program.

 These can include hands-on learning activities, demonstrations, creative projects (like making and using historic inks), or whatever else our imaginations can dream up!

-I have experience crafting museum programming and exhibits, and over a decade of teaching experience.
-I also have extensive hands-on experience making everything from natural inks to teaching fermentation classes.
-My current programming focuses on food and food-adjacent work (like using food waste in visual art), but I am always happy to discuss programs in my other areas of professional expertise as well (book history, for example).
+My current programming ideas for cultural heritage spaces focus on food and food-adjacent work, but I am always happy to discuss programs in my other areas of professional expertise as well (book history, for example).

 I maintain a professional presence in cultural heritage fields through service, teaching, and research.

 I enjoy speaking on my areas of specialization (theory, rare books and archives, history of the book, services to underserved communities), and can offer either research-focused or practice-focused discussions (or both) that offer a depth of knowledge and implementable ideas.